 In turn, graduate students are expected to demonstrate a commitment to their academic endeavors, to make steady progress toward academic milestones and goals, and to demonstrate ethical practices at all times.
 In addition to the provisions of this handbook, all graduate students are governed and protected by:

+the Board of Regents' Uniform Rules of Personal Conduct,

 the Student Disciplinary Regulations that contain the Student Conduct Code and student judicial process,

 University regulations in the “Student Life” section of the Policy Library,

+for students on appointment, the “Personnel and Human Relations” section of the Policy Library, department procedures, and the terms of sponsored research agreements that fund their assistantships or other employment,

 Academic Policies in the University Catalog,

 departmental/program rules and policies,

-the Family Educational Rights & Privacy Act,

-grievance procedures described in this chapter, and
+grievance procedures described in this chapter,

-the university’s .
+the University’s Sexual Misconduct, Sexual Assault, Sexual Harassment, Stalking, and Intimate Partner Violence Involving Students Policy, and

+the University’s Discrimination and Harassment Policy.

+This Chapter does not replace these standards; nor does it constrain the procedures or sanctions provided by these policies.

 Graduate students on assistantship appointment also are governed by the policies applicable to instruction, research, and the conduct of University business as found in the Policy Library.

 9.2 Environment for Student Success

-The Graduate College encourages students to take advantage of opportunities for professional development during their graduate studies, and the college expects all engaged in graduate education to adhere to the University’s .
+The Graduate College encourages students to take advantage of opportunities for professional development during their graduate studies, and the college expects all engaged in graduate education to adhere to the University’s Principles of Community.

 As teaching, research, and administrative assistants, graduate students occupy an impressionable and susceptible position on campus.
-Graduate students rely on mentors to guide them to meet realistic expectations.
+Graduate students rely on faculty and advisors to guide them to meet realistic expectations.
 Except for justifiable circumstances, funding and tuition scholarships should not be denied to an assistantship appointee mid-contract.
 Graduate assistants who have performed well but cannot be reappointed due to budget shortfalls should be informed in a timely manner to allow the student to seek alternative funding.

-As developing professionals, graduate students expect fair treatment and constructive feedback from professors with an understanding that graduate students may one day be peers.
-Graduate students should expect reasonable confidentiality in their communications with professors.
-Graduate student performance and behavior should only be discussed for professional purposes in a collegial manner, in accordance with the Family Educational Rights & Privacy Act.
+As developing professionals, graduate students expect fair treatment and constructive feedback from faculty and advisors with an understanding that graduate students may one day be peers.
+Graduate students should expect reasonable confidentiality in their communications with faculty and advisors.
+Graduate student performance and behavior should only be discussed for professional purposes in a collegial manner, in accordance with the Family Educational Rights & Privacy Act (FERPA).

-Graduate students should feel free to engage in an exchange of ideas, self-expression, and the challenging of beliefs and customs without concern that they might be harassed or spoken to in an unprofessional manner by a professor; in accordance with the Student Disciplinary Regulations
+Graduate students should feel free to engage in an exchange of ideas, self-expression, and the challenging of beliefs and customs without concern that they may be treated or spoken to in an unprofessional manner.
+As members of the University community, graduate students have the right to express their own views, but must also take responsibility for respecting the same rights of others and acting in accordance with the Student Disciplinary Regulations and other applicable policies.

 Incoming graduate students shall be provided graduate program degree requirements.
-When requirements subsequently change, a student may choose between meeting the requirements in place when he or she matriculated or adhering to the updated requirements, as approved by the student’s POS committee.
+When requirements subsequently change, a student may choose between meeting the requirements in place when they matriculated or adhering to the updated requirements, as approved by the student’s Program of Study (POS) committee.

 Graduate students on assistantships are expected to be provided a safe and clean space to conduct their duties.

-Like all researchers, graduate students who contribute significantly to research activities have the right to be credited at an appropriate level (co-authorship, acknowledgement, etc.) on related publications and presentations, consistent with the ethical standards in their fields of study and university guidelines on authorship.
+Like all researchers, graduate students who sufficiently contribute to research activities have the right to be credited at an appropriate level (co-authorship, acknowledgement, etc.) on related publications and presentations, consistent with the ethical standards in their fields of study and University guidelines on authorship.